gsfordham/nationstates-grab-flag/README.md

 2) Same
 3) Create a new bookmark with the script text after "javascript: "
 4) Run the bookmark on that page
-6) ???
+5) ???
-7) PROFIT!!!
+6) PROFIT!!!
 This time with EVEN LESS effort!!

+NOTE: THIS MAY NOT WORK IN THE FUTURE, SINCE THE FLAG IS NOT IDENTIFIED BY AN ID.
+IT MAY NEED TO BE UPDATED AT SUCH A POINT.